facebook/react-native/docs/SignedAPKAndroid.md

 next: activityindicatorios
 ---

 To distribute your Android application via [Google Play store](https://play.google.com/store), you'll need to generate a signed release APK.
-The [Signing Your Applications](https://developer.android.com/tools/publishing/app-signing.html) page on Android Developers documentation describe the topic in detail.
-This guide covers the process in brief, as well as lists the steps required to retrieve and package the JavaScript bundle.
+The [Signing Your Applications](https://developer.android.com/tools/publishing/app-signing.html) page on Android Developers documentation describes the topic in detail.
+This guide covers the process in brief, as well as lists the steps required to packaging the JavaScript bundle.

 ### Generating a signing key